How Is KR 7.4 Tracking?

 This key result also proposes a global ban on single-use plastics for nonmedical purposes, including a rapid phaseout for grocery bags and single-serving beverage containers.

-Three of the top five emitters have in place rules to phase down HFCs.
+Three of the top five emitters have rules in place to phase down HFCs.